tpemartin/113-1-R/Lecture-notes/08-github.md

 > This step is not for github setup.
 It is for final project needs.

 Click open **.Rprofile** file.
-Install required packages by click install.
+Install required packages by click "install".
 <img src="../img/2024-11-08-17-19-50.png" width = "550px">
 ## How to use Git